 The Event and the Object Spaces

-We have seen earlier how the resolution of the problems of morality and free will require the separation of actors and events which result in two kinds of descriptions—one of the events and the other of objects.
-The event is a type of exchange, quite different from the objects exchanging it.
+We have seen earlier that the resolution of the problems of morality and free will require the separation of actors and actions which result in two kinds of descriptions—one of the events and the other of the objects which cause the actions.
+The event is an exchange, different from the objects or actors exchanging it.
 For example, if you lend money to your friend, the event is money lending, but that exchange doesn’t mean that you or your friend are money.
 The space of events is thus quite different from the space of objects.

-The universe of events has three features (the “what”, “where” and “when”); space, time, and matter here refer to events, not to objects.
-Similarly, there is another space, time, and matter that constitutes individual actors with three features (“who”, “why” and “how”); space, time, and matter here refer to objects, not to events.
-Now we have two kinds of spaces—one of the events and the other of objects.
-Both these spaces are “fixed” in the sense that the locations of events and objects are fixed.
-The time of these spaces is also separate, which means that an event will occur regardless of who is participating in the event.
-Similarly, an actor will perform an act, regardless of whether the other actors are present in the same scene to participate in such acts.
+The universe of events has three features (the “what”, “where” and “when”); space, time, and matter here refer to events, not to the actors involved in the events.
+Similarly, there is another space, time, and matter that constitutes individual actors with three features (“who”, “why” and “how”); space, time, and matter here refer to the actors, not to events.
+Now we have two kinds of spaces—one of the events and the other of actors.
+Both these spaces are “fixed” in the sense that the locations of events and actors are well-defined.
+What is not fixed is which scene will include which actors.
+This is decided by karma.

-Karma is the agency that connects the descriptions of objects and events.
-In the space of events, the universe can be described as occurrences—e.g. money is lent, money is returned, someone is born, someone dies, a president is elected, a house was bought, etc. In the space of objects, the universe can be described as changes or the transmigration of the soul, who hops from one branch of the material tree to another.
-This hopping is experience: e.g. I received the money, I lent the money, I was born, I died, I was elected as president, I bought a house, etc. This is not saying who I lent the money to, who I borrowed the money from, who my parents are, which country I was elected in, which house I bought, etc. The object evolution is simply describing that the actor will transact some experiences without indicating who the other participants in the scene are.
+Karma is the agency that connects the actors to each other and to the events.
+In the space of events, the universe can be described as occurrences—e.g. money is lent, money is returned, someone is born, someone dies, a president is elected, a house was bought, etc. In the space of actors, the universe can be described as material bodies.
+All the bodies and all the events are predefined, but which body goes through which event is not.
+Thus the body hops through events, which we call material experience: e.g. I received the money, I lent the money, I was born, I died, I was elected as president, I bought a house, etc.

 Anatomy of a Role